Mission-to-Mars-Penrice-Poltair/Beta-Testers/README.md

 ### What we will do less of tomorrow

 ## Day 2 Retrospective
+Was able to get through alot of work even though in was by myself(lynk), the coding worked more often then not.
+However git is still hardly working however it is only the push command that doesnt seem to work.
 ## Final Retrospective

 This is the readme.
 Formatting of text is as follows.